What We Believe

 While accepting the scriptures to be our sole authority in all matters of faith and practice, we make the following declaration as a summary of certain foundational beliefs we hold.
 This statement does not contain everything we believe but does identify certain basic truths we view as indispensable to a believer’s establishment in the truth.

-1) THE BIBLE: We believe that all scripture is given by inspiration of God and that God has promised to preserve His pure words.
+- THE BIBLE: We believe that all scripture is given by inspiration of God and that God has promised to preserve His pure words.
 We believe that the King James Bible is the inspired and preserved words of God in the English language and is therefore wholly without error, altogether sufficient as our only infallible and authoritative rule of faith and practice.
-We believe that all other versions, excluding none, are perversions and corruptions of the true word of God and, therefore, none may be used in any service or ministry of the church.
+We believe that all other versions, excluding none, contain perversions and corruptions of the true word of God (2 Cor.
+2:17) and, therefore, none may be used in any ministry of the church.
 We believe that the sixty-six (66) books of the Old and New Testament are the complete and divine revelation of God to man.
-The Bible is to be taken literally and must be rightly divided, giving heed to who is being addressed, the dispensational context of each passage, and applied in light of the apostle Paul’s teaching to the Body of Christ today.
-(Ps.
+The Bible is to be taken literally and must be rightly divided, giving heed to who is being addressed, the dispensational context of each passage, and applied in light of the apostle Paul’s teaching to the Body of Christ in this age (Ps.
 12:6-7; Prov.
 30:5-6; 2 Tim.
 2:15; 3:15-17; 2 Pet.
 1:20-21).

-3) CREATION: We believe that God created the universe as recorded in the scripture.
-We reject evolution and all other unscriptural theories of origin (Gen. 1-2; Jn.
-1:1-14; Col. 1:15-18).
+- CREATION: We believe that God created the universe as recorded in the scripture (Gen. 1-2).
+We reject evolution and all other unscriptural theories of origin.

-5) HOLY SPIRIT: We believe that the Holy Spirit convicts the world concerning sin, righteousness, and judgment; that He regenerates, indwells, baptizes, and seals all who trust Christ as Savior; that He further enlightens and empowers all believers who believe His word and yield themselves to Him.
-We believe that the spiritual sign gifts (such as prophecy, tongues, and miracles) have ceased for this present age (John 16:7-14; Titus 3:5; Rom.
+- HOLY SPIRIT: We believe that the Holy Spirit convicts the world concerning sin, righteousness, and judgment (Jn.
+16:7-14); that He regenerates, indwells, baptizes, and seals all who trust Christ as Saviour (Titus 3:5; Rom.
 8:9; 1 Cor.
 12:13; Eph.
-1:13; 1 Cor.
-2:9-16; 13:8-13).
+1:13); that He further enlightens and empowers all believers who believe His word and yield themselves to Him (1 Cor.
+2:1-16).
+We believe that the spiritual sign gifts (such as prophecy, tongues, and miracles) have ceased for this present age (1 Cor.
+13:8-13).

-6) MAN’S SINFULNESS/ETERNAL PUNISHMENT: We believe that the scriptures plainly teach that the flesh of all men is sinful, inexcusable, under God’s wrath, and inescapably accountable to Him.
-Man can do nothing in and of himself to satisfy God’s righteousness, and rejecting God’s provision for salvation results in everlasting damnation (Rom.
-1-3; 2 Thess.
+- MAN’S SINFULNESS/ETERNAL PUNISHMENT: We believe that the scriptures plainly teach that the flesh of all men is sinful, inexcusable, under God’s wrath, and inescapably accountable to Him (Rom.
+1-3).
+Man can do nothing in and of himself to satisfy God’s righteousness and rejecting God’s provision for salvation results in everlasting damnation (2 Thess.
 1:7-9; Rev. 20:11-15).

-10) BODY OF CHRIST: We believe that in this present age the Holy Spirit baptizes every believer into the Body of Christ upon salvation.
-We believe that the church which is the Body of Christ was a great mystery that was hid from past ages until revealed by Christ through the apostle Paul.
-There is only one Body of which Christ is the Head.
+- BODY OF CHRIST: We believe that in this present age the Holy Spirit baptizes every believer into the Body of Christ upon salvation (1 Cor.
+12:13; Gal.
+3:26-28).
+We believe that the church which is the Body of Christ was a great mystery that was hid from past ages until revealed by Christ through the apostle Paul (Eph.
+1:22-23; 3:1-12).
+There is only one Body of which Christ is the Head (Eph.
+4:4).
 In the Body of Christ there is neither Jew nor Gentile.
-We therefore reject the false teaching that the Body of Christ is “spiritual Israel” and has replaced Israel in the purposes of God (1 Cor.
-12:13; Gal.
-3:26-28; Eph.
-1:22-23; 3:1-12; 4:4; Rom.
+We therefore reject the false teaching that the Body of Christ is “spiritual Israel” and has replaced Israel in the purposes of God (Rom.
 11).

-11) LOCAL CHURCH: We believe that Christians are to assemble locally in order to hear the word of God preached/taught and to serve the Lord together (Phil.
-1:1).
+- LOCAL CHURCH: We believe that Christians are to assemble locally in order to hear the word of God preached/taught and to serve the Lord together (Acts 11:25-26).
 The local church has a divine structure laid out especially in the Pastoral Epistles (Titus 1:5).
-We believe in the independence and autonomy of the local church: that each church is free to govern itself without ecclesiastical interference, and should cooperate with other Bible-believing churches as the Holy Spirit leads, that it is responsible to follow the pattern found in the Pauline epistles (1 Cor.
-4:16-17; 11:1), and is directly accountable to God.
-The two offices of Bishop and Deacon are only for spiritually mature men (elders) who meet the standards of scripture (1 Tim.
+We believe in the independence and autonomy of the local church: that each church is free to govern itself without ecclesiastical interference and should cooperate with other Bible-believing churches as the Holy Spirit leads, that it is responsible to follow the pattern found in the Pauline epistles (1 Cor.
+4:16-17; 11:1) and is directly accountable to God.
+The two offices of Bishop and Deacon (Phil.
+1:1) are only to be used by spiritually mature men (elders) who meet the standards of scripture (1 Tim.
 3).

-13) SATAN: We believe that Satan was once holy, and enjoyed heavenly honors, but fell through pride and ambition to be like the Most High, that he is now the prince of the power of the air, and the unholy god of this world.
-We hold him to be man’s great tempter, the enemy of God and His Christ, the author of all false religions, the lord of the antichrist, and king of all the powers of darkness, destined, however, to final defeat at the hands of God’s own Son, and to the judgment of an eternal justice in the lake of fire, a place prepared for him and his angels.
-(Isa.
+- SATAN: We believe that Satan was once holy, and enjoyed heavenly honors, but fell through pride and ambition to be like the Most High (Isa.
 14:12-15; Ezek.
-28:14-17; Rom.
-16:20; 2 Cor.
+28:14-17), that he is now the prince of the power of the air, and the unholy god of this world (2 Cor.
 4:3-4; 11:3, 13-15; Eph.
-2:2; 6:11-12; Rev. 20:1-3, 10).
+2:2; 6:11-12).
+We hold him to be man’s great tempter, the enemy of God and His Christ, the author of all false religions, the lord of the antichrist, and king of all the powers of darkness, destined, however, to final defeat at the hands of God’s own Son, and to the judgment of an eternal justice in the lake of fire, a place prepared for him and his angels.
+(Rom.
+16:20; Rev. 20:1-3, 10).